ya332/crypto-squirrels-coding-club/README.md

 Exploring The Code
 ==================

-1. The backend code lives in the `/assembly` folder.
+1. The backend code lives in the `/contract` folder.
 This code gets deployed to the NEAR blockchain when you run `yarn deploy:contract`.
 This sort of code-that-runs-on-a-blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].
-2. The frontend code lives in the `/src` folder.
+2. The frontend code lives in the `/client` folder.
-   [/src/index.html](/src/index.html) is a great place to start exploring.
-Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
 3. Tests: there are different kinds of tests for the frontend and backend.
 The backend code gets tested with the [asp] command for running the backend AssemblyScript tests, and [jest] for running frontend tests.
 You can run